rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 `lxd init`

-Here are the questions and our answers for the script, with a little exlanation where warranted:
+Here are the questions and our answers for the script, with a little explanation where warranted:

 `Would you like to use LXD clustering? (yes/no) [default=no]:`